1995 Yemassee murder victim identified as Florida woman

-YEMASSEE, S.C. — A deceased woman discovered in a drainage ditch on May 24, 1995, has now been identified as a missing wife and mother of three.
+YEMASSEE, S.C.
+(WSAV) — A woman that was found dead in a drainage ditch on May 24, 1995, has now been identified as a missing wife and mother of three.

 It took more than 27 years to uncover Gonzalez’s identity, but now relatives can work towards closure for surviving family members.

+“After more than 27 years we now have the name of the unidentified murder victim.
+She is identified as Maria Telles-Gonzalez,” said Retired Major and Cold Case Investigator, Bob Bromage.

-Deputies launched an investigation after finding, at the time, an unidentified deceased woman wearing only her underwear in a drainage ditch on Cotton Hall Road in Yemassee, S.C.
+Deputies launched an investigation after finding an unidentified deceased woman wearing only her underwear in a drainage ditch on Cotton Hall Road in Yemassee, S.C. in 1995.

+Bromage says, “she was strangled and left in a pair of underwear.”

+He added, “it was clear she was murdered somewhere else and dumped at that location.
+She had been dead, 24-36 hours, maybe more.”

 After an autopsy was performed, pathologists deemed the woman’s death a homicide.
 She did not have any personal items that could help identify her so investigators relied on local media and forensic technologies to try and ID the woman.
 But, the case grew cold when these efforts were unsuccessful.